Troubleshooting

-• Putting your request in writing is the best way to start
+• Putting your request in written form is usually the best way to start

-• Tipping the super can get the work done faster
+• Slipping the super some cash in advance can get the work done faster

 If your landlord isn’t responding to your repair requests, here’s how to move the process along.